priyankapmajhi-abc/smart-home-dashboard/README.md

-# Smart Home Dashboard
+#  IoT Home Automation System

-A web-based dashboard to monitor and simulate smart home devices.
+A smart home automation system built using Arduino and sensors to control and monitor home devices.

 ##  Features

-* Displays temperature, humidity, motion, and device status
+* Automatic control of home appliances
+* Motion detection-based automation
-* Real-time simulated updates
+* Real-time monitoring using sensors
-* Interactive UI with toggle controls
+* Energy-efficient operation

 ##  Tech Used

+* Arduino
+* Sensors (motion, temperature, etc.)
+* Microcontroller programming

+##  Components Used

-* HTML
+* Arduino board
-* CSS
+* Motion sensor
+* Relay module / LED
-* JavaScript
+* Jumper wires

-##  How to Run
+##  How It Works

-Open `index.html` in a browser
+The system reads input from sensors and controls devices accordingly.
+For example, when motion is detected, the system turns on the light automatically.

 ##  Learning Outcome

-* Frontend development basics
+* Understanding IoT systems
-* UI design and interactivity
+* Working with sensors and microcontrollers
-* Simulating real-time data
+* Writing embedded logic
+* Connecting hardware with software

+##  Future Improvements

+* Add mobile app integration
+* Connect to cloud (IoT platforms)
+* Real-time remote control